Health Care First

 Last year, Lee Duker, IT & Estates Manager for the practice, recognised the need to upgrade the refrigerator monitoring systems used across the Health Care First group.
 Lee had been looking for an effective and affordable standalone system capable of monitoring fridges and ambient areas automatically, removing the need for manual checks.
 Perhaps most importantly, the system needed to be a standalone option and not require connection to the practice’s NHS network link, for reasons of security and data protection.

 At the time, Health Care First was operating two separate systems at all seven locations.
 The first was a system where all fridge temperatures had to be physically checked twice daily, with temperatures recorded on a manual system.
-As a backup, the fridges also contained small data loggers, with data downloaded on a weekly basis before being manually updated to a spreadsheet.
+As a backup, the fridges also contained small data loggers, with data downloaded every week before being manually updated to a spreadsheet.

 The RemoteM solution